 Dr. Silverberg says there are other supplements you can take to boost fertility that have been studied.
 He suggests dehydroepiandrosterone (DHEA) and coenzyme Q10 (CoQ10).

 DHEA is a hormone your body makes naturally.
 It helps the body make male and female sex hormones.
-Some research has shown that taking DHEA might help boost fertility by stimulating ovulation.
+Some has shown that taking DHEA might help boost fertility by stimulating ovulation.
 However, using DHEA as a supplement is controversial.
 It is unclear whether it is beneficial for all women with fertility problems, and in some cases may be harmful.

 CoQ10 is an antioxidant your body makes to help with cell function.
 As we get older, the body makes less of it.
 Supplement manufacturers make a man-made version of the antioxidant that you can take by mouth.